cumberland-cloud/env-gateway/README.md

-# Terraform Modules: KMS
+# Environment: Gateway

-A Terraform module for deploying a KMS key and policy.
+A Terraform project for deploying the infrastructure that supports the [Cumberland Cloud Gateway]().

-Refer to [hosted docs]() for more information regarding this module.
+Refer to [hosted docs]() for more information regarding this project.

 ## Quickstart